stianeklund/esp32-band-decoder/README.md

-# ESP32 Antenna Switch Controller
+# KC868-A16 ESP32 Antenna Switch Controller

+This project uses a Kincony KC868-A16 to drive a antenna switch.

-This project implements an antenna switch controller using an ESP32 microcontroller.
-The controller manages multiple relays to switch between different antennas based on the current operating frequency or manual selection.
+The KC868-A16's mosfet outputs can be used to drive relays to switch between different antennas based on the current operating frequency (limited CAT command support), or manual selection.
-The ESP32 itself interfaces with a Kincony KC868-A16 board, however the long term goal is to have this code run on that board itself.
+This project supports the Kincony KC868-A16 board, but can be compiled for ESP32 / ESP32S3 etc.

 ## Features

-- Automatic antenna switching based on frequency
+- Automatic antenna switching based on frequency (very fast)
+- Hot switch protection (don't switch if transmitting)
+- Supports multiple radios (currently only support for 1 CAT driven)
+- Different switching modes (Concurrent, Alternating and Radio A only)
+- Port conflict resolution functionality
-- Manual antenna selection (somewhat..)
+- Manual antenna selection with support for multiple inputs (e.g 2x6 switches)
+- Supports both UART or MQTT (or both at the same time) for CAT / band data
+- Adjustable number of outputs and supported bands
-- TCP Client to interface with KC868-A16 to drive antenna relays
+- ~~TCP Client to interface with KC868-A16 to drive antenna relays~~
-- CAT command parsing to extrapolate frequency information
+- CAT command parsing to extrapolate band information & transmit state
 - Web interface for configuration and control
 - Wi-Fi connectivity for remote access
-- SmartConfig for easy Wi-Fi setup, requires iOS / Android app I think
+- SmartConfig for easy Wi-Fi setup. iOS/Android or Windows apps can be used

 ## Components